PDC World Darts Championship: History

-In 1992, some high-profile players, including all previous winners of the BDO World Darts Championship still active in the game, formed the WDC (now PDC), and in 1994, held their first World Championship.
+In 1992, some high-profile players, including all previous winners of the BDO World Darts Championship still active in the game, formed the WDC, and in 1994, held their first World Championship.
 Dennis Priestley won the inaugural competition.

-The players who broke away were taking a significant gamble – the tournament was broadcast on satellite television rather than terrestrial, and from 1994 to 2001, the prize fund for the players in the WDC/PDC World Championship was lower than the prize fund in the BDO version, although the 1997 PDC World Champion received £45,000 compared to that year's BDO World Champion receiving £38,000.
+The players who broke away were taking a significant gamble – the tournament was broadcast on satellite television rather than terrestrial, and from 1994 to 2001, the prize fund for the players in the WDC/PDC World Championship was lower than the prize fund in the (BDO version, although the 1997 PDC World Champion received £45,000 compared to that year's BDO World Champion receiving £38,000.
 In 2002, the PDC prize fund overtook that of the BDO for the first time, and the PDC event now boasts the largest prize fund of any darts competition.
-In 2010, the prize fund reached £1 million for the first time, with the World Champion collecting £200,000.
+In 2010, the prize fund reached £1 million for the first time, with the champion collecting £200,000.

-The 2014 and 2015 PDC World Champions collected £250,000 for their respective wins.
-For the next, winner's share increased to £50,000 each year culminating in a 2018 prize fund of £1.8 million.
-The current prize fund for the tournament is £2.5 million with £500,000 to the winner, as set since the 2019 edition.
+The 2014 and 2015 PDC world champions collected £250,000 for their wins.
+For the next three years, the winner's share increased by £50,000 each year culminating in a 2018 prize fund of £1.8 million.
+The prize fund for the tournament was £2.5 million with £500,000 to the winner from 2019.
+The 2025/26 World Championship will see the field expand to 128 players with the prize fund increasing to £5 million with a record £1 million to the champion.

-In 2020, the British Darts Organisation — which had held a separate version of the world championship since the split in 1994 — went into liquidation.
-As a result, the PDC version was briefly the only recognised world championship in darts until the 2022 WDF World Darts Championship was held.

 Venue

-The PDC World Darts Championship has been held at Alexandra Palace in London since 2008, having previously been held at the Circus Tavern in Purfleet, Essex, from 1994 to 2007.
+The tournament has been held at Alexandra Palace in London since 2008, having previously been held at the Circus Tavern in Purfleet, Essex, from 1994 to 2007.
 Currently, the play takes place inside the venue's West Hall, which has a capacity of 3,200.